- Mission & Vision

 Protecting Hawaii's False Killer Whales

-UPDATE: Hawaii False Killer Whale population listed as ENDANGERED!
+UPDATE: False Killer Whale Main Hawaiian Island insular population listed as an Endangered Species

 On November 12, 2012, National Marine Fisheries Service officially announced that the Hawai'i inuslar population of False Killer Whales was to be listed as an Endangered Species.